These veggie- and protein-packed Buffalo Chicken Egg Muffins are meal-prep friendly and make for a tasty & easy reheat-and-eat meal.

 - Grease the wells of a 12 cup muffin pan or line with silicone baking cups for the easiest removal.

-- In a skillet over medium-high heat, melt remaining ½ Tbsp. ghee.
-Saute bell pepper and onions until slightly softened, about 5 minutes.
+- In a skillet over medium-high heat, melt remaining ½ Tbsp. butter or ghee.
+Sauté bell pepper and onions until slightly softened, about 5 minutes.

 - Divide vegetable and chicken mixture evenly among wells of the muffin pan.